BBGuy/commerce_stock/README.md

 ### Other configuration

+#### Using Widgets for updating stock
+Commerce stock comes with three widgets for stock level editing.
+To set the widget, go to the "Manage form display" of the product variation type you want to set and use the Widget drop-down of the "Stock Level" field.

+The following are the widgets and their functionality:

+"Absolute stock level" - This is the equivalent to the Drupal 7 version and allows setting the current stock level.
+The list secure approach and not recommended for live sites as other stock transactions can occur from the point a stock count was made and the entering of the data.
+Can be handy for priming a new site and stock takes while in maintenance mode.

+"Simple stock transaction" - A simple form for creating transactions.
+Allows for entering of positive (stock in) and negative (stock out) transactions.
+Targeted at simple sites that don't require much extra metadata about their transactions.

+"Link to stock transaction form" - This provides a link to a transaction form providing full transaction details.

+Both "Absolute stock level" and "Simple stock transaction" also have the
+options: "Allow custom note per transaction." and "Allow decimal quantities".
+This and more are available on the "stock transaction form" so not needed as an options for the "Link to stock transaction form" widget.

 #### Event handling
 By default, the stock system reacts only on "order complete" events - creates a negative transaction resulting with that stock no longer available.